Cost of Travel in Colombia: Our 6 Month Budget in Medellin

 - Airport Transport Envigado to the Airport (and back) is a set tariff of $24.
 This adds up to $300 for our 4 trips plus arriving and leaving the country

-Accommodation: You can spend as much or as little as you want on accommodation during your travels here, it honestly just depends on your budget and your standards (but usually your budget).
+Cost of Accommodation in Colombia: You can spend as much or as little as you want on accommodation during your travels here, it honestly just depends on your budget and your standards (but usually your budget).
 We stayed in hostels in almost every city we visited, and in one Airbnb here in Medellin.
-The stays ranged from 1 to 7 nights each, and ranged in quality as well.

-- Cali (booked, but trip was ultimately cancelled) $20pp for a dorm for 2 nights ($40 total)
+- Cali (booked, but trip was ultimately cancelled) $20 pp for a dorm for 2 nights.

-Eating out: It’s such a waste of money, but I love it.
+Restaurant Budget in Medellin: It’s such a waste of money, but I love it.
 We usually eat out about 5 meals a week together.
 Just like anything else, meals can be as cheap or expensive as you want.
 It’s easy to grab 2 empanadas for a dollar, or drop $100 on a four course meal.
-It all depends on you neighborhood, preference, and budget (bust mostly budget).
-In total, we spend about $400/month
+It all depends on you neighborhood, preference, and budget (but mostly budget).
+In total, we spend about $400/month for this category.

-Drinking: Alcohol is pretty cheap in Colombia.
-Club Colombia, my favorite beer brand here, it usually only a dollar or two at the bars, and even cheaper if you buy it in a 6 pack and pregame at home.
-There are also wine choices starting around $5 that I think are pretty ok, (but then again I will drink anything).
-If you play your happy hours right you can get mixed drinks from $2 each even in neighborhoods like Poblado, but it’s also common to pay $8 or more.
-Daniel and I would usually budget about $150 to $200 total a weekend for food, drink, and activities and found it sufficient.
+Additionally, If you play your happy hours right you can get mixed drinks from $2 each even in neighborhoods like Poblado, but it’s also common to pay $8 or more.
+Daniel and I would usually budget about $150 to $200 total a weekend for food, drink and activities and found it sufficient.
 If you’re just passing through, though, I definitely suggest budgeting more.
-In total, we spend about $200 month.
+In total, we spend about $200 month on alcohol.

 Utilities: Our utility payments in our leased apartment include internet, cable (why), telephone (seriously, why), water, and gas.
 Heat and air are pretty unheard of here because the climate is so temperate, and weren’t needed.
 In total, we pay $25/month

-Health Care: Luckily my parents love me so I’m still on their health insurance until my 26th birthday (in October yikes).
-However, Daniel is a year older than me and is on an international health insurance plan that covers him in any country except the US (of course).
 The total cost is $500/year split into two payments.
 Neither of us have had to use a doctor or hospital here, but just like in most places, I’ve read it’s infinitely cheaper than getting healthcare at home.
-I’ve also found that a lot of medications, even antibiotics (I think) are over the counter and super easy to buy here in the pharmacies.
+I’ve also found that a lot of medications are over the counter and super easy to buy here in the pharmacies.
 In total, we paid $250 for 6 months of health insurance for Daniel.

 Visa: 90 day visas are free upon arrival for Americans, but we had to pay $30 each to extend our visa for another 90 days.
-It was super easy to get started and make an appointment on the Migracion Colombia website – they even had a chat feature and answered my questions in English.
+It was super easy to make an appointment on the Migracion Colombia website – they even had a chat feature and answered my questions in English.
 We got started with the process about a month before our deadline just to be safe.
-After that, it only took a couple hours to complete the process downtown.
+After that, it only took a couple hours to complete it downtown.

 You'll also receive regular updates and tips from Slight North to help you get more out of your travel experiences!